rangsimanketkaew/topology_violation/README.md

 # Coarse-graining model.
-Coarse grained simulation (CG) is one of the mesoscale simulation technique.
-The concept of CG is trying to reduce the degree of freedom of particle by grouping the fragment of molecule as an united atom (called **bead**).
-That means the million atoms in system will become to the new particles which has the degree of freedom lower than the old one.
-I strongly suggest you to read the definition of CG if you are interested in (https://en.wikipedia.org/wiki/Coarse-grained_modeling).
+Coarse grained simulation (CG) is one of the mesoscale simulation techniques and widely used in the present.
+The concept of CG is reducing the degree of freedom in calculation by grouping the atoms or fragment of molecule as an **united atom** (so called *bead*).
+CG also yeild the level of resolution of simulation at larger time and scale.
+More details of definition of CG can be found at (https://en.wikipedia.org/wiki/Coarse-grained_modeling).
 This model is a promising technique that many computational chemists has waited.
-It is very fast more than Molecular Dynamics simulation, whereas provides the accurate results and reasonably compared to experimental evidence.
+It is very fast more than molecular dynamics (MD) simulation, whereas provides the accurate results and reasonably compared to experiments.

 # Topology Violation
-The topology violation (TV) is the event that occurs during coarse-grained simulation of polymer.
-We can investigate the TV by counting the number of chain crossing between polymer.
+The topology violation (TV) is the event that occurs during coarse-grained simulation of soft matter such as polymer.
+One can determine TV by counting the number of chain crossing between polymer.
 The TV is a primary parameter for evaluating the coarse-grained simulation technique such as **Dissipative Particle Dynamics** (DPD).
-There is several research in use of DPD simulation to represent the polymer based on bead-bead spring interaction instead of atomistic model.
+There is several research in use of DPD simulation for modelling the polymer composite based on bead-bead spring interaction instead of atomistic model.

 ## Application
 Simulating the polymer to be consistent with the real physical properties of polymer is very important.
 One of the problematic issue is topology violation, which generally uccurs during simulation.
 [Goujon *et al.*](https://aip.scitation.org/doi/10.1063/1.2954022) studied topology violation and develop the technique to reduces number of polymer chain crossing event.
 [Sirk *et al.*](http://dx.doi.org/10.1063/1.3698476) reported the modified Segmental Repulsive Potential (mSRP) used with DPD simulation, DPD/mSRP.
 They also evaluate the performance of mSRP and reported the optimized parameter.
 [Ketkaew and Tantirungrotechai](http://onlinelibrary.wiley.com/doi/10.1002/mats.201700093/abstract) We used DPD and DPD/mSRP to study the entanglement of polyisoprene nanocomposite and studied the mechanical properties of polymer.
 I personally suggest LAMMPS manual for more practical details of DPD simulation and mSRP technique.